 Getting Around Krabi

-There are various different ways of getting around Krabi.
-All the options are fairly inexpensive, but some are a little more convenient than others.
-With a population of 25,000, Krabi’s town is a relaxed place, which is pleasant enough for travellers to spend a night or two and then move along to Ao Nang or the other coastline beach resorts.
-The best way for getting around Krabi town would be on foot or by hopping on a taxi bike.
-This way you can stop and look at anything that takes your interest along the route, plus you really get to mingle with the local people which is all part of the Thailand experience.
+There are various different ways of getting around Krabi, both the town and the province.
+All forms of transport are fairly inexpensive, but some are a little more convenient than others.
+The best way for getting around Krabi town would be by foot or by bike.
+This way you can stop and look at anything that takes your interest along the route.
+Plus you really get to mingle with the local people which is all part of the Thailand experience.

-Krabi Town is enjoyable to walk around, but if you are planning to visit its nearby beaches such as Railay or Tonsai, it is recommended you get a boat as this guarantees a quick and easy transfer.
-It is possible to trek depending on the weather, but if you are carrying luggage, a 1 ½ hour trek through the jungle is not the ideal way to arrive.
-The trek however, is great should you feel like an adventure.
-Hikers and climbers quite often trek back over the mainland once they have settled into their accommodation on the beach.
-There is only one ATM on Tonsai Beach so it’s common for people to trek back and forth to reach the shops and banks, without having to pay the cost of a boat.
+Strolling around Krabi town is a great way to ensure you take in your surroundings.
+However, if you’re wanting to visit nearby Railay or Tonsai beach, it’s recommended you get a longtail boat there.
+This guarantees a quick and easy transfer with minimal effort.
+It is possible to trek to Railay when the weather conditions are good, but if you are carrying luggage, a 1 ½ hour trek through the jungle is probably not your best option.
+Book into your hotel first, then definitely consider doing the trek at some point during your stay.
+There is only one ATM on Tonsai Beach therefore, it’s common for people to trek back and forth to reach the shops and banks.

 Car & Motorcycle Hire

-Rent a car is a great way of getting around krabi and you’ll be able to explore independently with the whole family.
-If you are taking regular day trips and traveling as a family or group, renting a car is ideal as you don’t have to keep to a time schedule and you are able to explore the area at your own leisure.
-Renting a car is also a safe and more comfortable option, and if you are with a group, you can share the cost.
+If you’re on holiday with your family and are planning to take regular day trips out exploring the area, you should consider hiring a car.
+Renting a car is ideal as you don’t have to keep to a time schedule and you are able to explore at your leisure.
+Travelling in a car is safer and more comfortable than hiring a bike.
+Plus, if you’re with a group, you can share the cost.
 Prices for an average 4WD can start from around 1,200 baht per day, including insurance and with unlimited mileage.
 A few hundred baht extra will get you a much better maintained vehicle with an international company such as Budget or National.